The Celtic Library is closed during lockdown.

 Twenty of Jesus College's Welsh manuscripts (on deposit in the Bodleian Libraries) were catalogued by J. Gwenogvryn Evans for the Historical Manuscripts Commission.
 MSS 15, 16, 17, 20, 22, 23, 28, 57, 61, 88, 90, 101, 111, 112, 119, and 137 to 141 are described in pages 1-90 of Report on manuscripts in the Welsh language.
 Volume II.
 Part I (London: H.M.S.O., 1902).

-Facsimiles of fifteen of these manuscripts are available at Digital.Bodleian (search for 'Jesus College, Oxford').
+Facsimiles of fifteen of these manuscripts are available at Digital.Bodleian.
 Please see the copyright notice there for information on reproducing images from our special collections.
 Finally, MSS 20, 57, 111, and 119 have been edited for Welsh Prose 1300-1425.

 Readers with disabilities, and prospective students, are invited to contact the Librarian to discuss support in using the Library.
 A guide to access to the College buildings is available on the main College website.

 Students may nominate another member of College, or a support worker approved by the University's Disability Advisory Service, to accompany them in the Library or borrow books on their behalf.
-Library staff can arrange for books to be delivered to the Lodge or directly to student rooms for readers who cannot access the Library.
+Library staff can deliver books to the Lodge for readers who cannot access the Library: simply email email@example.com with the books you need and we will issue them within one working day; you can also return them to the Lodge.
 Please ask staff if you would like to reserve a desk in one of the ground floor reading rooms.

 Another significant collection for Celtic studies in Oxford is the Celtic collection at the Taylor Institution Library.
 Books and journals on the archaeology of the Celtic countries are also held in the Sackler Library.